mnxenakis/NaVCh_Scaling/README.md

 Replace <PDB_code> with the actual code of the .pdb file.
 For instance:

-    mkdir -p ~/NaVCh_ScalingAnalysis/1ABC
+    mkdir -p ~/NaVCh_ScalingAnalysis/3rvy

 This ensures that PDB-related files are stored in the NaVCh_ScalingAnalysis directory instead of hydroscale.
+Note that 3rvy is the pdb code corresponding to the prototype bacterial NaVCh, namely, the NaVAb protein molecule, captured at a pre-open state (https://www.wwpdb.org/pdb?id=pdb_00003rvy)

+Step 4.
+To proceed with the full analysis cycle, you will need to perform the following procedures:
+- "Clean" the .pdb file (remove waters, toxins, HETATM, etc ..)
+- Protonate the structure (add hydrogens)
+- Align the principal pore axis of the structure with the z-axis

+Unfortunately, "cleaning" of the .pdb file cannot be fully automated.
+We chose to "clean" .pdb files in the yasara software.
+Protonation is performed by the reduce software.

+For the NaVAb molecule, we use the command:

+reduce -noadj 3rvy_clean.pdb > 3rvy_clean_H.pdb

+For any other molecule, we use the command:

+reduce -BUILD -NOHETh "$subdir"_clean.pdb > "$subdir"_clean_H.pdb